 “You really believe that?”

 “Phew!
 I wonder what detectives will have then—maybe guns instead of hands and cameras instead of eyes!”
-I practically admitted to him that I was a PI before realizing what I was doing.
+I practically admitted to him I was a PI before realizing what I was doing.
 It wasn’t such a big deal, though.
 The guy lived in his own bubble, and probably it wouldn’t have meant shit even if I told him I was the President of the United States!

 He looked at me, surprised.